Global Privacy Policy

 Your location

-We need to know your phone number in order to notify you about the delivery, and for contacting you about any problems or questions related to the service.
-The phone number also serves as the primary identification of you as a customer, allowing you to get a consistent service and retain your preferences and payment methods in case you would switch the device that you use for the service.
+We need to know your phone number in order to communicate with you about the delivery, and to contact you about any problems or questions related to the service.
+Your phone number also serves as our primary identifier of you as a customer, allowing you to get consistent service and retain your preferences and payment method in case you switch the device that you use for the service.

 Your order and payment history

-Your payment card and other payment method information
+Your name, billing address, payment card and other payment information

 We will keep your payment card details in order to make paying for future orders faster and more secure.